cryanking/temp_agreement/README.md

 "Dockerfile" builds the cryanking/temperature_container on docker hub (digest:sha256:39594b0a044d97bdf8114a7b4bf5567e8b2790808a7284fc7234acfd985e2ffb)

-"build.txt", "rinfo.tex", and "r_packages.txt" contain some information on the build environment

 Data (if not included) is assumed to be in "ob_temp_working_data.csv" in the folder mounted as /research

 The bland-altman style calculation is done by ba_analysis.R